 When can you go back to work?
 You might want to take an extra day or two to fully recover, but if you don’t feel any discomfort, there is no reason you can’t return to work the very next day.

-Dr. Rosdeutscher and Dr. Peters advise our patients to refrain from heaving lifting, pushing, pulling, and to avoid strenuous exercise for the first two weeks after liposuction.
-Typically, you can start exercising gently as early as one week post-op.
+Dr. Rosdeutscher and Dr. Peters, our board certified plastic surgeons advise our patients to refrain from heaving lifting, pushing, pulling, and to avoid strenuous exercise for the first two weeks after a liposuction procedure.
+Typically, you begin light exercise as early as one week post-op.